Easy Vegetarian Chili Recipe for Cozy Nights

 Freezing

-Vegetarian Chili freezes beautifully.
-Portion it into freezer-safe containers, leaving room for expansion, and freeze for up to 3 months.
-Thaw overnight in the fridge before reheating.
+This Vegetarian Chili freezes exceptionally well.
+Portion into freezer-safe containers or bags and freeze for up to three months.
+Just thaw in the fridge before reheating.

 Reheating